What is Carbon?

 Pesticides kill both good and bad pests resulting in significantly lower microbial populations in the soil.
 Rather, farmers should look to deal with pests in more natural ways such as microorganisms, cover crops, and mulch.

-3. Minize Soil Disturbances
+3. Minimize Soil Disturbances

 Another mechanism to maximize carbon levels in the soil is to minimize soil disturbances.
 When soil is disturbed carbon is released into the atmosphere, negating all of the steps done to increase the storage capacities of the soil.